Seven Acting Exercises To Do Alone

 2. How do I feel

-One of my favourite back on acting is “No Acting Please” by Eric Morris (click here to get it now from Amazon).
+One of my favourite book on acting is “No Acting Please” by Eric Morris (click here to get it now from Amazon).
 When it comes to sense memory, Eric is an absolute master.
 He believes that an actor can use all senses only if the actor’s instrument is perfectly tuned.

 Every actor struggles with that.
 Even if you have been acting for ages, every now and then, your personal life will block your instrument from playing at an optimal level.